 Following the Civil War, the entire South was engulfed in economic troubles due to the abolishment of physical slavery.
 Plantation owners had to pay wages to their workers, but former slaves were reluctant to work in the fields for subsistence-level wages.
 Planters, farmers, and landowners could not borrow money to pay freedmen to work their land for them.
 Poor harvests meant that planters were unable to earn enough money to hire wage laborers.
 And freed people had higher aspirations than being wage laborers on large, centrally organized plantations.

+Congress established the Freedman's Bureau to aid former slaves and refugees and to handle abandoned land.
 This did not solve the South's labor problem, as the planters and freedmen didn’t have any idea of what the best labor arrangements would be.
-Former slaves entered into labor contracts with planters who still expected them to work in ways quite similar to what they had experienced under slavery.
-Most planters sought to restore gang labor, centralized plantations, and the close supervision of the work and social lives of their new laborers.
-This system was a compromise between worker and employer, that gave blacks some autonomy.
+Former slaves entered into labor contracts with planters who still expected them to work the way they had under slavery.
+Most planters sought to restore gang labor, centralized plantations, and close supervision of the work and social lives of their new laborers.
+This system was a compromise between worker and employer that gave blacks some autonomy.

 Source: Debt Slavery in American: The Forgotten History of Sharecropping

 copyright 2013 by the Hampton Institute.
 All Rights Reserved.